The Web address of this

 improve the objectivity of your research here, ask knowledgeable others

-(e.g. other kin, close family friends, involved health
+(e.g. relatives, close family friends, involved health

 professionals) to reality-check your opinions about the existence of any trait youre